 Description: Exempt from tax are food, food products, beverages, dietary foods, and health supplements sold for human consumption.
 The exemption does not include candy and confectionery, fruit drinks which contain less than 70 percent of natural fruit juice, soft drinks, sodas, beer, wine, or other alcoholic beverages.
-In addition, sales of food (other than sandwiches) or drink of a type commonly sold in food stores (other than food stores principally engaged in selling prepared foods) are exempt when sold by a restaurant or other establishment in an unheated state, for off-premises consumption.
+Sales of food (other than sandwiches) or drink of a type commonly sold in food stores are exempt when sold by a restaurant or other establishment unheated and for off-premises consumption.